nazrulworld/fhir.resources/README.rst

 These resources can be combined and extended as needed to support a wide range of healthcare use cases.

-This "fhir.resources" package is powered by pydantic_ so faster in performance and optionally ``orjson`` support has been included as a performance booster!
+This "fhir.resources" package is powered by pydantic_ V2, so it become faster in performance.
 Obviously it is written in modern python and has data validation built-in.
 It provides tools and classes for all of the `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ defined in the FHIR specification, and allows you to create and manipulate FHIR resources in Python.
 You can then use these resources to build FHIR-based APIs or to work with FHIR data in other ways.